Fantasy football: Week 7 tight end rankings

-Mark Andrews, Darren Waller, Jason Witten, Rhett Ellison and Gerald Everett round out my top-10 options for Week 7.
+Darren Waller, Jason Witten, Mark Andrews, Evan Engram and Gerald Everett round out my top-10 options for Week 7.

 If you are in a league that requires starting a tight end, other great options are available this week.
 Take a look at my weekly waiver wire article if you need a replacement for your normal starter.
 My top 20 rankings can help you decide between two options to add to your starting lineup.